-Prerequisites: ENG 24 with a grade of C or better or equivalent, or consent of the instructor.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better or equivalent, or placement in ENG 100, or consent of the instructor.

-Rec Prep: ART 112 with a grade of C or better or equivalent.
+Rec Prep: ART 112.

 ART 112 Introduction to Digital Art (3)

 Introduction to technology, vocabulary and procedures of computer produced images; the use of the computer as an artist's tool.
 (DA)